jsfiveash/asm-website/README.md

 ## New Workshop
   * In GitHub go to (<> Code) tab
-  * Go to the CATworkshops.html file
+  * Click on the CATworkshops.html file
   * On the right side click the pencil icon to edit the file
   * For example at around line 128, after the March 25, 2017 workshop
   * Add